PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 19:16:35
+Last updated: 2024-04-07 19:17:44
-Random Quote: It's easier when you're a kid anyway.
-You don't have anybody else relying on you.
-That's the hardest part. - Joel Miller
+Random Quote: In the end, we will all get just what we deserve. -